Zmokizmoghi/active_model_serializers-matchers/README.md

 RSpec Matchers for testing ActiveModel::Serializers

-This gem currently works with the **0.1.0** release.
+This gem currently works with the **0.8.2** release.
 It will be updated for the next public release when that happens.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'active_model_serializer-matchers'
+    gem 'active_model_serializer-matchers', github: 'Zmokizmoghi/active_model_serializers-matchers', branch: 'master'

 And then execute:

     $ bundle

-Or install it yourself as:

-    $ gem install active_model_serializer-matchers

 ## Usage